Set Current Location

 A posh and luxurious hotel with an elegant fountain in its lobby, this sleek high-rise offers excellent accommodations to discerning business travelers.
 As with many of the luxury hotels in the city, Hotel Nikko is geared towards the business traveler, but is sure to please any guest, whether traveling alone or with family.
 Rooms feature soundproofing, executive desks, mini-bars, and CD/stereo systems.
 The service from the attentive and professional staff is first-rate.
 The Grand Ballroom within the hotel accommodates around 500 guests and is beautifully decorated with exquisite interiors.

 Overlooking San Francisco's SoMa area and moments from top city centre sites, InterContinental San Francisco provides guests with modern in-room amenities.
 Shopping and dining opportunities in Union Square are 10 minutes’ walk away.
-Spacious accommodations at the InterContinental San Francisco are furnished with all the latest technologies, including flat-screen TVs and iPod clock radios.
+Spacious accommodations at the InterContinental San Francisco are equipped with all the latest technologies, including flat-screen TVs and iPod clock radios.
 Guests will also appreciate in-room minibars and coffee machines.
 While staying at InterContinental San Francisco guests can enjoy 24-hour fitness facilities, complete with an indoor lap pool.
-A gift shop, Luce restaurant and Bar 888 are also located on-site.
-The completely non-smoking InterContinental San Francisco is placed near the Moscone Convention Center and Chinatown.
+A gift shop, Luce restaurant and Bar 888, a business center and event spaces are also available on-site.
+The stylish hotel is placed near the Moscone Convention Center and Chinatown.
 The nearby Powell Street Cable Car also offers instant access to other popular areas of the city, including Fisherman's Wharf.

 The historic Westin St. Francis in downtown San Francisco overlooks the hustle and bustle of Union Square.
 Luxurious rooms, excellent service, and world-class dining make this a comfortable, convenient and classy stay in the Bay.
 For food and drink satisfaction, enjoy contemporary American cuisine at the Michael Mina's Bourbon Steak, sip a cocktail in The Oak Room Restaurant & Lounge or grab a latte at Caruso's.
 The Westin St. Francis is also a premier hotel for meetings and social functions with its elegant conference rooms and a Grand Ballroom.
 Be sure to stop at the Imperial Floor for breathtaking views of the city.